Discard your stereotypes: people in the U.S. own fewer passenger vehicles on average than in almost all other developed nations.

 Cars line up at a traffic circle in Rome.
 (AP)

 Americans love cars.
 We pioneered their mass production, designed iconic autos from the Model T to the Deville to the Corvette, and are a major exporter as well as importer.
 It's practically a part of the American national identity.
 But it turns out, according to a new paper from the Carnegie Endowment for International Peace on worldwide car usage, that American per capita car ownership rates are actually among the lowest in the developed world.

-in nearly all of Western Europe -- the U.K., Germany, France, Spain, Italy, Belgium, etc. -- as well as in Japan, Australia, and New Zealand.
+The U.S. is ranked 25th in world by number of passenger cars per person, just above Ireland and just below Bahrain.
+There are 439 cars here for every thousand Americans, meaning a little more than two people for every car.
+That number is higher in nearly all of Western Europe -- the U.K., Germany, France, Spain, Italy, Belgium, etc. -- as well as in Japan, Australia, and New Zealand.
 It's higher in crisis-wracked Iceland and Greece.
 Italians and New Zealanders have nearly 50 percent more cars per capita than does the U.S. The highest rate in the world is casino-riddled Mediterranean city-state Monaco, with 771 cars per thousand citizens.

 America actually starts to look unusually auto-poor when cars per capita is charted against household consumption per capita, which the Carnegie paper explains are two typically correlated variables.
 That is, countries where household spend more money on average tend to also own more cars.

 The countries on the right side of the line are where people own fewer cars than you might expect.
 The developed countries on that side of the graph include the super-dense Asian city states (Macao, Singapore, Hong Kong) where car ownership is tightly regulated to keep traffic down, and the United States.
 The countries far to the left of the line own more cars than expected: car-crazy Italy, for example, and sparsely populated Iceland.